Late-Time Cosmic Acceleration from QCD Confinement Dynamics: The Cosmology

-where $\rho_i$ is for radiation and matter density components (baryonic and DM), $C$ is an appropriate constant and $d$ is the parameter presented previously in Eq. \eqref{eq:u}.
-In this context, the parameter \( d \) can range from $0$ to $n$, in agreement with standard cosmology and $n$ for a dynamical dark energy.
+The new term acts as an effective, dynamical dark-energy density whose time evolution is determined by the expansion rate itself.
+The standard $\Lambda$CDM model is recovered in the limit $d=0$, for which the correction reduces to a constant value $C$, which originates from the modified PNJL potential, and for $d\neq0$ we have a term that evolves like a dynamical dark energy.

 This approach preserves the standard form of General Relativity by incorporating the QCD-induced term as an additional energy component in the Friedmann equations, while keeping the continuity equation unaltered.
-The term \( C H^d \) behaves as a time-dependent dark energy contribution, whose evolution is governed by the expansion rate of the Universe itself.
+As can be observed, the parameter $d$ is inherited from Equation \eqref{eq:Uprime}, uncovering information on QCD eras.